 Yet again, Rolex slowly modified the dials of the ref.
 1680 during its history, which today means that there are so many dial variations of this vintage Submariner to collect!
 The most collectible among them are the early versions dubbed Red Submariners—named so because SUBMARINER on the dial is printed in red.
 It’s generally accepted that there are six distinct dials of the Red Submariner 1680, labeled by collectors as Mark I – Mark VI.

 Why did Rolex make the switch from meters first to feet first on their diving watches, you ask?
 While nothing is ever certain with Rolex, it’s assumed that it was part of the effort to grow sales in the US market and Americans use feet as a distance measurement rather than metric-based meters.
-Regardless of the reasoning, these changes that happened five decades ago now present a wonderful assortment of collectible vintage Rolex watches that enthusiasts go crazy for!
+Regardless of the reasoning, these changes that happened five decades ago are still with us today, and now present a wonderful assortment of collectible vintage Rolex watches that enthusiasts go crazy for!

 This vintage Submariner ref.
 5512 has a 4-line gilt dial.
 Note the “meters first” signature on it.